 Design and Development

 The design and development phase focuses on creating assessment kits that meet the principles of assessment (fairness, flexibility, validity, and reliability) and the rules of evidence (validity, sufficiency, authenticity, and currency).
-While introducing new courses the RTO must also implement the principles of assessment and rules of evidence to training resources and assessment materials.
+While introducing new courses, the RTO must also implement the principles of assessment and rules of evidence in training resources and assessment materials.

 a) Integration of Assessment Components